Construction Health & Safety

 - The Principal Designer has to plan, manage, monitor and coordinate health and safety during the pre-construction phase of a project.

 - Designers; anyone preparing drawings and specifications such as Architects, Structural Engineers and Surveyors, have to identify hazards and ensure that the design includes a hierarchy of risk control.

 - The Principal Contractor, appointed by the Client, has to plan, manage, monitor and coordinate the construction phase of a project – including the development of a construction phase plan.

 - Contractors also have a role to ensure their own activities are planned, managed and monitored during the construction phase and cooperate with the Principal Contractor.

-Epica Health & Safety can help you and your project team by assisting you to meet your legal and client requirements whatever role you undertake with the Construction (Design and Management) Regulations.
+Epica Health, Safety & Wellbeing can help you and your project team by assisting you to meet your legal and client requirements whatever role you undertake with the Construction (Design and Management) Regulations.
 Take a look through the type of services we can offer you.

 Advisor to Client